blockchain-etl/pubsub-to-firestore-dataflow/README.md

-# pubsub-to-firestore-dataflow
+# Pub/Sub to Firestore Dataflow

-Dataflow job that pulls messages from a Pub/Sub topic and saves them in a Firestore collection
+Dataflow pipeline that pulls messages from a Pub/Sub topic and saves them in a Firestore collection.